Herd testing is a valuable way of identifying the high and low performers in your herd.

 For the herd, herd testing information is used to:

 - Gain an overall picture of production

 - Monitor mastitis status

 Fully-trained CRV Ambreed herd testing technicians attend every herd test to set-up meters, record volumes and take samples, which ensures the accuracy of data collected.
-Using the latest technology also allows the technician to send the farmer a full herd test report on the spot, providing their herd records are up to date.

 Extra technician service

 For very large sheds or herds an extra herd tester may be required.
 This will be dependent upon shed size, but generally 26-28 cups is the maximum for one Herd Tester.

 CRV Ambreed’s herd test reports are colour-coded, allowing you to see high and low results at a glance.